How to Open an Imaging Center: Requirements & Costs

 Technologists Annual Salary Range

-All technologists must maintain appropriate certification through organizations like the American Registry of Radiologic Technologists (ARRT) or the American Registry for Diagnostic Medical Sonography (ARDMS).
+All technologists must maintain appropriate credentialing through organizations like the American Registry of Radiologic Technologists (ARRT) or the American Registry for Diagnostic Medical Sonography (ARDMS).

 Opening an imaging center demands significant capital, regulatory expertise, and strategic planning.
 Beyond equipment and facility investments, securing qualified radiologist coverage for contrast administration poses a significant operational challenge, particularly for new centers operating on tight budgets and competing for limited radiologist availability.

-ContrastConnect solves this critical challenge by providing virtual contrast supervision that meets all Centers for Medicare & Medicaid Services (CMS), ACR, and American Society of Radiologic Technologists (ASRT) compliance requirements from day one.
-Our certified radiologists deliver immediate coverage through a secure, HIPAA-compliant platform, replacing the need to recruit full-time onsite radiologists during your startup phase.
+At ContrastConnect, we solve this critical challenge by providing virtual contrast supervision that meets all Centers for Medicare & Medicaid Services (CMS) and ACR compliance requirements from day one.
+Our qualified radiologists provide immediate coverage through a secure, HIPAA-compliant platform, helping you avoid hiring full-time onsite radiologists during your startup phase.
+Whether you're opening a single-modality center or expanding to multiple sites, our cost-efficient supervision supports growth while ensuring patient safety and protecting your investment.
+Start your coverage assessment today

 What is the total startup cost for opening an imaging center?